 - Some nutrients will be lost.

-- Juice will not taste as fresh as when slow-juiced.
+- The juice will not taste as fresh as when slow-juiced.

 Masticated juicers are sometimes referred to as slow juicers.
 As you can imagine, this means that these appliances work slower than a centrifugal juicer.
 Patience is a virtue, however.
 If you are prepared to wait for a masticated juicer, the results will be wonderful.